Mighty Morphin Power Rangers: VHS, DVD and streaming

-Between 1994 and 1996, Saban Home Entertainment, in association with PolyGram Video and Warner Home Video, released videotapes of the series in the United States.
+Between 1994 and 1996, Saban Home Entertainment, in association with PolyGram Video and WarnerVision Entertainment, released videotapes of the series in the United States.
 In 2000, 20th Century Fox Home Entertainment released seven compilation VHS tapes.
 In 2012, Shout!
 Factory released 19 discs to Comic-Con International and a 20-disc set exclusively to Time Life of all three seasons and Mighty Morphin Alien Rangers.
 In that same year, Shout!
 Factory reissued the 19 discs to wider retail.
 They also released two volumes for both seasons 1 and 2 of the series, as well as the complete third season.
 In January 2014, the complete series, as well as the remaining 17 seasons in the entire Power Rangers franchise, was released in 98-disc set.
 The series has also been released on VHS in the UK and Australia, and Region 2 DVD.
 The first 30 episodes of season 1 have been released to Region 4 DVD.

-As of 2023, the series is now streaming on Netflix.
+As of 2025, the series is now streaming on Netflix, along with Ninja Steel, Ninja Super Steel, Dino Fury and Cosmic Fury, as well as the FAST/AVOD services Tubi, Pluto TV, Plex and The Roku Channel.